moefear85/consoleGUI/readme.md

 I gave up on the PyMakr extension in VSCode long ago (too fragile).
 So I am coding my own serial monitor/console that combines simplicity with flexibility, whose UI is focussed on what I need.

+Note 03.12.2021: I've been busy with other projects, so I haven't been able to complete documentation for this one.
+This will change in the coming few days.
+I've also made several fixes/improvements in the mean-time, that I haven't been able to upload yet